 Light’s Measurable Characteristics

-Light’s basic measurable qualities require defining in order to discuss the use of light for illumination.
-These are the critical terms for discussing lighting for paint correction.
+Light’s basic measurable qualities require a proper definition in order to discuss the use of light for illumination.
+These terms are critical for discussing lighting for paint correction.

-Lumen: The amount of visible light emitted from a singular source.
-A lumen is roughly equivalent to the amount of light generated by one candle.
+The amount of visible light emitted from a singular source.
+One lumen is roughly equivalent to the amount of light generated by a single candle.
 Basically, Lumens measure the relative intensity (brightness level) of light from a source.

 “Normal Daylight” is important to note since the color temperature of the sun changes drastically throughout the day.
 Light at dawn has a lower color temperature value of ~2000K° (very warm –orange/red).
 Daylight wavelength values quickly increase as the sun ascends in the sky.